Tackling Infectious Disease Threats, 10 - 11 October 2017

 8:45 Plenary Session 3, Making One Health Work

-- Dr. Pierre Formenty, DVM, Team Lead Viral Haemorrhagic Fevers, Health Emergencies programme, WHO "Global outbreak response and R&D: a country based strategy and One Health framework"
+- Dr. Pierre Formenty, DVM, Team Lead Viral Haemorrhagic Fevers, Health Emergencies programme, WHO

 - Dr. Timothy Bouley, Global Health and Environmental Specialist, World Bank